BuildingSync/schema/proposals/2019/Controls.md

 	* ControlSytemType - Type of controller (e.g. analog, digital, ddc, pneumatic).
 	* CommunicationProtocol - Method of communicating data over a computer network.
-	* ControlTechnology - Device that enables control of the system. (e.g. EMCS, thermostat, timer) [bedes](https://bedes.lbl.gov/bedes-online/control-technology)
+	* ControlTechnology - Device that enables control of the system (e.g. BAS/EMCS, thermostat, timer).
+This will now be part of the control section and not explicity named. [bedes](https://bedes.lbl.gov/bedes-online/control-technology)
 	* ControlStrategy - Control logic or strategy that is programed into the system. (e.g. schedules, manual, demand, aquastat) [bedes](https://bedes.lbl.gov/bedes-online/control-strategy)